 That not only hurts brick-and-mortar retailers but states and local governments that will either have to cut services or "raise income taxes, something that no one wants" to make up the difference, Fry said.

 Betsy Laird, senior staff VP, office of global public policy for the International Council of Shopping Centers, said the chances of passing such a bill during a presidential election year are "challenging" but that it has seen "traction on the issue" and that it may be dealt with during the lame duck session of Congress after the November elections.

-She noted that 21st century retailing is "not like it was 20 years ago" when a U.S. Supreme Court decision set the mold for the current market and "not like it will be in 2032."
+century retailing is "not like it was 20 years ago" when a U.S. Supreme Court decision set the mold for the current market and "not like it will be in 2032."
 The proposed legislation is not one-size-fits-all, since it has provisions to "do what is right for a particular state.
 The concerns of Texas are different from those in California, for example."

 Brian Dodge, RILA communications and state affairs senior VP, said the House and Senate versions of the bill aim to "level the playing field" that provides online retailers with an advantage over brick-and-mortar competitors.